ProjectWyvern/integrations/README.md

 Various external integrations connecting to the on-chain Wyvern Protocol:

-  - [Discord](discord): Discord bot which automatically posts settled orders
+  - [Discord](discord): Discord webhook integration which automatically posts new, cancelled, and settled orders

 ### Contributing